web2py/py4web/docs/chapter-06.rst

   action.uses(auth, session, db, flash)

-Why are fixtures not simply functions that conatin a try/except?
+Why are fixtures not simply functions that contain a try/except?

 We considered the option but there are some special exceptions that should not be considered errors but success (`py4web.HTTP`, `bottle.HTTResponse`)